patrikbego/react-prerendering/demo-node-server/posts/dynamic-pre-rendering-with-react-and-next.md

+---
-# DYNAMIC PRE-RENDERING WITH REACT AND NEXT
+title: "DYNAMIC PRE-RENDERING WITH REACT AND NEXT"
+date: "2020-11-29"
+---

-In the previous blog, [Technical Search Engine Optimization](https://medium.com/patrik-bego/technical-search-engine-optimization-717ccc73aa8b), I was describing concepts and ways to achieve good Search Engine Optimization.
+In the previous blog, [Technical Search Engine Optimization](https://medium.com/patrik-bego/technical-search-engine-optimization-717ccc73aa8b), I described concepts and ways to achieve good Search Engine Optimization.
 In this blog, I will show you how to accomplish that with [Reactjs](reactjs.com)/[Nextjs](nextjs.com) server-side rendering (SSR).

 For our POC, we will build a Blog web-app which will read the data from Node.js Rest API and pre-render React.js components with Next.js on the client-side.

-The whole project is located [here](https://github.com/patrikbego/react-prerendering) and if you want to run it locally, you have to start Node.js server with the command: `node demo-node-server/post-api.js`.
-This will start a server on http://localhost:8080.
+The whole project is located on github, [here](https://github.com/patrikbego/react-prerendering) If you want to run it locally, you have to start Node.js server with the command: `node demo-node-server/post-api.js`.
+This will start a server on http://localhost:8080 and expose basic Rest API.

-To run the frontend, execute in the command line: `npm run start` (for debug mode: `npm run dev`).
+To run the Next.js server and client, execute in the command line: `npm run start` (for debug mode: `npm run dev`).
-That will start the Nextjs server, and you should be able to open the web-app in the browser on  http://localhost:3000.
+That will start the server, and you should be able to open the web-app in the browser on  http://localhost:3000.

-#### Next js project structure:
+#### Next.js project structure:
-Before we dive into the code, let us just quickly go through a couple of Next.js guidelines we will use in this project.
+Before we dive into the code, let us just quickly go through a couple of Next.js guidelines that we will use in this project.
 Next.js is a framework, and for it to work as intended, we need to follow specific project structure.
 The minimum required is "./pages" directory and "index.js" file in it.
 If you were to create overrides for your app or document, then you can do that inside "_app.js" and a "_document.js" files (also inside the "./pages" folder).
-The "./public" directory is another folder that Next.JS looks into for static files to be emitted into the final build directory.
+The "./public" directory is another folder that Next.js looks into for static files to be emitted into the final build directory.

-For, e.g. our project structure looks like this:
+For e.g. our project structure looks like this:
 ```
 .
 ├── README.md